PrivateAIM/documentation/src/guide/admin/users.md

 3. **See/Edit details and Roles** for each user by clicking the blue triple-bar button on the right of the user.
 Doing so shows the general information of the user, including an option to change/update their password on the right.
    [![image](/images/ui_images/hub_user_details.png)](/images/ui_images/hub_user_details.png)\
    By navigating to Roles on the top, you may view all roles allocated to this user, with the option to allocate/withdraw them to/from the user.
    [![image](/images/ui_images/hub_user_roles.png)](/images/ui_images/hub_user_roles.png)
-4. **Delete** user accounts by clicking the red thrash can button on the right.
+4. **Delete** user accounts by clicking the red trash can button on the right.
 5. **Add** user accounts by clicking the grey plus button on the left of the overview.
 For this, a name, display name and e-mail address for the new user account have to be given.
    [![image](/images/ui_images/hub_user_add.png)](/images/ui_images/hub_user_add.png)
 6. **Refresh** this list anytime by clicking the black refresh button on the top right.